sujeet/testwell/README.md

 template file, and run it with a list of types.
 The unique template is `internal/assert.tmpl`.

-The goal of the template is easily generate functions parameterized with different type.
-Go doesn't offer generics as of Go 1.9.
+The purpose of the template was to easily generate functions parameterized with different types because Go 1.9 (the version of Go for which `testwell` was initially written) didn't offer generics.

 `internal/codegen/gen.sh` builds and run the code generator in a single pass.
 (We cannot use `go run` because it doesn't support multiple files package).